Nassau County Preliminary Conference.

 What is a preliminary conference in Nassau County?

 The preliminary conference (PC) is the first court-supervised conference in a civil case in Nassau County Supreme Court.
-Governed by the Uniform Civil Rules (22 NYCRR 202.12), it is where the assigned justice sets the discovery schedule for the case, including deadlines for bills of particulars, document exchange, depositions, physical examinations, and the note of issue.
+Governed by the Uniform Civil Rules (22 NYCRR 202.12 and 202.19), it is held in the court's central Preliminary Conference Part, and it is where the court sets the discovery schedule for the case, including deadlines for bills of particulars, document exchange, depositions, physical examinations, and the note of issue.

 Where is the Nassau County preliminary conference held?